At a Glance

 The Vicksburg Quilt Trail is a collection of 24 large colorful quilt patterns, most of which have been painted on the sides of barns located throughout the Vicksburg area.
 For these routes, the founders of the Trail have designed two separate loops for you to admire the artist-owners’ creative works along the way… .
 Riding it, we think you will come to agree that the Vicksburg Quilt Trail must be seen in person to be fully appreciated, because the idyllic settings for the evocative quilt paintings — many set against a magnificent rural backdrop — frame an image in your brain that can pretty much only be taken in by stopping to admire the views.
 The North and South loops are short enough so that your rest, munch and sip stop is back at the Middle School.
 Full color and special maps will guide you to each of the featured quilts, most of which are painted on barns.
 The quilts on the Vicksburg Quilt Trail and their locations were selected for their unique character.
 You never know whether the owners will offer you cookies when you stop to take a photo, but all will be welcoming and expecting that you will stop a moment to admire the view.
 These special routes touch a large sample of what the Vicksburg Quilt Trail has to offer with a chance to capture the moment.
 By the way, please step off the road when you dismount, and always be mindful of traffic.
 The owners have graciously all agreed to allow you to stop in their driveways. **The full South route has a stretch of about 1 mile of gravel.

 Pssst … There is some scuttlebutt floating around about a scavenger hunt or other fun seek and find type of activity related to the Vicksburg Quilt Trail.
 Will these whispered notions take root?
 Will we keep mixing metaphors?
 Will we rely on the input you, dear reader, give us about pulling off a “benchmarking, trigpointing, orienteering, treasure-hunting, letterboxing, waymarking and Munzee” type of activity?
 Will our Chair throw chairs if it doesn’t happen?
 Who knows?
-Sounds complicated to pull for 2019, and filled with drama.
-We’ll just have to see.
+Sounds too complicated to pull for 2019, and filled with drama.
+Maybe next year?

 By the way, on any of the routes please step off the road when you dismount, and always be mindful of traffic.
 Be sure to signal your intentions.